idan-at/mylang/README.md

 `let my-function [first second third] (+ first second third)`

 The function's arguments are passed inside the brackets `[]`.
+In a function, the last evaluated expression is returned.

-An anonymous function can be passed, for example using the `return statement`:
+An anonymous function can be passed:
 ```
 let apply [f x] (f x)